City of Groveport Capital Improvement Program (CIP)

 Waterline Replacements for Hanstein Addition and College Street Corridor Project

 The City has awarded a contract to Facemyer Company for waterline replacements in Hanstein Addition and on College Street, between Main Street and Grove Street.
-The work will start in April and be completed before August 1, 2018.
-The project involves new 8 inch water mains along the following streets in Hanstein Addition: Seymour Street, Crescent Drive, Delane Road (north of Elm Street), and Hanstein Place (Crescent Drive to Elm Street).
+The work started in April and was completed in August, 2018.
+The project involved installing new 8 inch water mains along the following streets in Hanstein Addition: Seymour Street, Crescent Drive, Delane Road (north of Elm Street), and Hanstein Place (Crescent Drive to Elm Street).
 The existing 4 inch water mains in Hanstein Addition will be retired and abandoned in place.
-Waterline improvements along College Street between Main Street and Grove Street involve switching many water customers' services to a larger 16 inch main.
-Project updates and notifications will be posted on the website during construction.
+Waterline improvements along College Street between Main Street and Grove Street involved switching many water customers' services to a larger 16 inch main.

 Bixford Green Pedestrian/Bicycle Path